nguyennampfiev/nguyennampfiev/README.md

   Grounding DINO for segmentation.

   Triplet loss with customize miner based on SwinTransformer.

+  I created a simple interface so user can easily to interact with system based on Streamlib and Docker.
 **Duration**: Feb 2020 - Jul 2023
 ##### 2. Image Enhancement